Paolo Gorini (January 18, 1813 – February 2, 1881) was an Italian scientist, geologist, teacher, and researcher.

 The museum was inaugurated in 1981 by the pathologist Antonio Allegri and is housed in the old Chapter House of the Ospedale Vecchio of Lodi.

-The collection is a remarkable historical and scientific record of the activities one of one important nineteenth-century scientist.
+The collection is a remarkable historical and scientific record of the activities of the nineteenth-century scientist.

-To fully understand the work of Gorini, that can be easily confused with a horror theatre, it’s important to understand the historical context, between Romanticism, Risorgimento, and Positivism (and with it, the experimental method).
+To fully understand the work of Gorini, which can be easily confused with a horror theater, it’s important to understand the historical context, between Romanticism, Risorgimento, and Positivism (and with it, the experimental method).